wazeermohideen/my-weather-app/README.md

 # Tech Stack 💻

-WeatherWiz is built with a robust tech stack to deliver a seamless user experience:
+My Weather App is built with a robust tech stack to deliver a seamless user experience:

 - **NextJS:** The foundation for this app, providing efficient and performant React applications.
 - **TypeScript:** Enhancing code quality and maintainability with static typing.